Certain qualities of a good nurse are essential when asking for a raise, applying for a new job or asking for a job promotion.

 One of the most important qualities of a professional nurse is the ability to communicate.
 Good nurses are great communicators, and not by accident.

-The ability to communicate is a skill that enhances all areas of life including relations and career advancement.
+The ability to communicate is a skill that enhances all areas of life including relationships and career advancement.

 Communication is a two-way street, and good communication cannot solely rely on your ability to speak clearly.